Understanding Stability Strategy

 - Since it is a short-term solution, this strategy may not be sustainable for long-term business growth.

-Pause Strategy
+5) Pause Strategy (Proceed with Caution)

-- It reduces financial and operational risks by ensuring that expansion occurs in a structured manner.
+- It minimizes operational and financial risks by ensuring that expansion is done in a systematic manner.

 Disadvantages: